janziemba/react-native-simple-ui/README.md

 See the [documentation](/docs/) of all components.

 ## Theme context
-You have to define a theme context in your app's root component:
+You have to define a index context in your app's root component:
 ```jsx
 ...
 import { ThemeContext } from 'react-native-simple-ui';